Cloud Vulnerability DB

-The vulnerability occurs when the decoder attempts to allocate a slice of length idx + 1 without validating whether the index is within a safe or reasonable range.
-When processing form data with extremely large numeric keys (e.g., test.18446744073704), the application crashes due to an out-of-bounds slice allocation in the underlying schema decoder.
-The vulnerability has been assigned a CVSS v4 score of 8.7, indicating high severity, with the vector string CVSS:4.0/AV:N/AC:L/AT:N/PR:N/UI:N/VC:N/VI:N/VA:H/SC:N/SI:N/SA:N (GitHub Advisory).
+The vulnerability stems from the framework's Ctx.BodyParser functionality when processing form data with large numeric keys representing slice indices (e.g., test.18446744073704).
+The underlying schema decoder attempts to allocate a slice of length idx + 1 without validating whether the index is within a safe range.
+This leads to an out-of-bounds slice allocation, potentially causing integer overflow or memory exhaustion.
+The vulnerability has been assigned a CVSS v4.0 base score of 8.7 (High) with the vector string CVSS:4.0/AV:N/AC:L/AT:N/PR:N/UI:N/VC:N/VI:N/VA:H/SC:N/SI:N/SA:N (GitHub Advisory).

-The vulnerability can lead to application panic or crash when processing malicious or malformed input.
-This can result in a denial of service (DoS) through memory exhaustion or server crash.
-The lack of defensive checks in the parsing code causes system instability (GitHub Advisory).
+When successfully exploited, this vulnerability can cause application crashes and potential denial of service (DoS) through memory exhaustion or server crashes.
+The lack of defensive checks in the parsing code leads to system instability when processing malicious or malformed input (GitHub Advisory).

 Free Vulnerability Assessment